executeatwill/executeatwill.github.io/_posts/2020-10-17-Targeting-OSCP-a-Journey-Into-The-Void.md

 Impossible, no.
 Difficult, yes.

 You are going to need to have an honest conversation with yourself.
-“Is this something I truly want?” and only you can honestly answer it.
+“Is this something I truly want?” and only you can honestly answer.

 ## First Attempt
 I had initially signed up for a 90 Day - Penetration with Kali (PWK) Lab and crossed the borders of all networks tackling box after box on the proverbial “struggle bus”.
 Leading me to accomplish a majority of the boxes but lacking that methodology needed.